cyChop/property-mapper/README.md

 ## TODO

-* Convert descriptor files to properties (will allow for comments)
 * Make it possible to provide a custom implementation of the ConverterProvider
 * Study the removal of dependency to commons-beanutils